raeedalam/Sunlight/README.md

 Sunlight is one of the most modern and popular unblocking sites.

 > **If you do fork this repo, please give the original repo a star!
-It helps out alot and only 30% of people who fork give us a star... besides, you know you want to...**
+It helps out alot and only 30% of people who fork give a star... besides, you know you want to...**

 - Fast Speeds
 - Wide collection of Games.